-According to the results in both SEM with CFA and MIMIC model, the long-term debt ratio in both market and book value bases has heavy factor loading in capital structure.
+According to the results in SEM with both the CFA and MIMIC model, the long-term debt ratio in both markets and book value bases have heavy factor loading in capital structure.
 Therefore, we claim that the factors of capital structure focus on long-term rather than short-term leverage ratios.